-► The operating personnel must be trained on the work with and dangers of the robot system by fruitcore robotics or authorized personnel commissioned by fruitcore robotics.
-Persons who have not received this training are not permitted to operate the robot system.
+► The operating personnel must be trained on the work with and dangers of the robot system.
+Persons who have not received this training are not permitted to operate the robot.

 Possible personal injuries caused by the operation of persons undergoing training